rezarahimian/docs/multiple_withdrawal.rst

 7. New token standards
 ======================
-New token standards like `ERC233 <https://github.com/Dexaran/ERC223-token-standard>`_ and `ERC721 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md>`_ have been suggested to solve this security issue and improving functionality of ERC20 standard.
+After recognition of this security vulnerability, new standards like `ERC233 <https://github.com/Dexaran/ERC223-token-standard>`_ and `ERC721 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md>`_ were introduced to address the issue in addition to improving functionality of ERC20 standard.
 They changed approval model and fixed some drawbacks which need to be addressed in ERC20 as well (i.e., handle incoming transactions through a receiver contract, lost of funds in case of calling transfer instead of transferFrom, etc).
 Nevertheless, migration from ERC20 to ERC223/ERC721 would not be convenient and all deployed tokens needs to be redeployed.
 This also means update of any trading platform listing ERC20 tokens.
-The goal here is to find a backward compatible approach instead of changing current ERC20 standard or migrating tokens to new standards.
-Despite expand features and improved security in new standards, we would not consider them as target solutions.
+The goal here is to find a backward compatible solution instead of changing current ERC20 standard or migrating tokens to new standards.
+Despite expand features and improved security properties of new standards, we would not consider them as target solutions.

 .. figure:: images/multiple_withdrawal_11.png
     :scale: 100%